Akinola-Moses/alx-pre_course/0x01-git/README.md

-GIT LEARNING
-OBJECTIVE- To familiarize myself with git and github
+LEARNING GIT: To get familiar with git and github
-@ALXSE